Taskbar for Windows

 Starting the Taskbar Setup Wizard

-On the client where the Taskbar is to be installed run setup.exe or PINsafeTaskbarSetup.msi. this will start the Taskbar Setup Wizard.
-Read the licence agreement (version 1.6 only) and tick the check box to accept it.
+On the client where the Taskbar is to be installed run SwivelTaskbarInstaller.msi, PINsafeTaskbarSetup.msi or setup.exe, depending on the version.
+This will start the Taskbar Setup Wizard.
+Read the licence agreement (version 1.6 onwards) and tick the check box to accept it.
 Click Next to continue.

 Select Installation Folder